Masters Tournament: Caddies

+Until 1983, all players in the Masters were required to use the services of an Augusta National Club caddie, who by club tradition was always an African-American man.
+Club co-founder Clifford Roberts is reputed to have said, "As long as I'm alive, golfers will be white, and caddies will be black."
+Since 1983—six years after Roberts's death in 1977—players have been allowed the option of bringing their own caddie to the tournament.

+The Masters requires caddies to wear a uniform consisting of a white jumpsuit, a green Masters cap, and white tennis shoes.
+The surname, and sometimes first initial, of each player is found on the back of his caddie's uniform.
+The defending champion always receives caddie number "1": other golfers get their caddie numbers from the order in which they register for the tournament.
+The other majors and some PGA Tour events formerly had a similar policy concerning caddies well into the 1970s; the U.S. Open first allowed players to use their own caddies in 1976.

 Awards

 The total prize money for the 2025 Masters Tournament was $21,000,000, with $4,200,000 going to the winner.
 In the inaugural year of 1934, the winner Horton Smith received $1,500 out of a $5,000 purse.
 After Nicklaus's first win in 1963, he received $20,000, while after his final victory in 1986 he won $144,000.
 In recent years the purse has grown quickly.
 Between 2001 and 2014, the winner's share grew by $612,000, and the purse grew by $3,400,000.